starkware-libs/cairo-docs/src/starkware/cairo/docs/hello_starknet/default_entrypoint.rst

         return ()
     end

-The ``delegate_l1_handler`` system call is similar to the delegate_call except that it invokes an ``l1_handler`` entry point instead of an ``external`` entry point.
+The ``library_call_l1_handler`` system call is similar to ``library_call`` except that it invokes an ``l1_handler`` entry point instead of an ``external`` entry point.
-The system call does not consume an L1 -> L2 message as in the typical use case, the relevant message is consumed by the l1_handler that issued the system call.
+The system call does not consume an L1 -> L2 message as in the typical use case, the relevant message is consumed by the L1 handler that issued the system call.

-Furthermore, this system call cannot be used to trick the called contract into accepting a 'fake' L1 -> L2 message, as the entry point is executed in the context of the calling contract, rather than the context of the called contract.
+Note that calling ``library_call_l1_handler`` outside of an L1 handler may be dangerous, as the called handler is likely to assume the appropriate message was consumed.